Switching Power Supplies¶

 | C24 — 22 µF | Output filter on the 3.3 V rail. |

 Feedback divider choice: Total bottom-leg current = 0.6 V / 100 kΩ = 6 µA.
-Same logic as the LMR36510 — high impedance is safe at this Vref because FB current is sub-nA, and the savings matter on a continuous battery monitor.
+Same logic as the LMR36510 — FB current is sub-nA, so a high-impedance divider is safe and the few µA it draws are negligible against system load.

 Capacitor Specifications¶